lufke/tp-react-native-bluetooth-printer/README.md

 React-Native plugin for the bluetooth ESC/POS & TSC printers.

 This plugin is a fork of react-native-bluetooth-escpos-printer.
-Because we made changes print picture and print qr code methods.
+Added https on some files 👍 others things that i don't remember... git rules!

 Any questions or bug please raise a issue.